JacksonKearl/cd-demo-ext/README.md

 This repo exists to demonstrate how to use GitHub Actions to run continuously deploy your VS Code extension.

+Start by generating a Marketplace PAT by following the instructions [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token).
+Then add it as a repository secret with name `MARKETPLACE_PAT` ([instructions](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).

-In short, copy `.github/workflows/cd-stable.yml` to your extension push it to GitHub, then create releases via:
+Next, copy `.github/workflows/cd-stable.yml` to your extension push it to GitHub, then create releases via:

 ```bash
 VERSION=$(node -e "console.log(require('./package.json').version)")